ry85/gae_in_pytorch/README.md

 # Gae In Pytorch
 Graph Auto-Encoder in PyTorch

-This is a PyTorch/Pyro implementation of the Variational Graph Auto-Encoder model described in the paper:
+This is a PyTorch implementation of the Variational Graph Auto-Encoder model described in the paper:

 T. N. Kipf, M. Welling, [Variational Graph Auto-Encoders](https://arxiv.org/abs/1611.07308), NIPS Workshop on Bayesian Deep Learning (2016)